lc0rp/Auto-GPT-AllowUnzippedPlugins/README.md

 ## Usage

-Once installed, this plugin should allow Auto-GPT to call plugins in the ./plugin directory that are not zipped up.
+1. Once installed, this plugin should allow Auto-GPT to call any plugin in the "Auto-GPT/plugins/" directory even if they're not zipped up.
+2. Place your plugins in the "Auto-GPT/plugins/" folder, as you normally would, except that you do not have to zip them up.

 ## Limitations